Pushy is a highly-reliable push notification gateway, perfect for time-sensitive, mission-critical applications.

 WRITE_EXTERNAL_STORAGEpermission is optional but highly recommended.
 It is only necessary for persisting device tokens in the external storage so that our SDK can keep track of each device's unique token for when your app is reinstalled on that same device.
 If this permission is not requested by your app, our SDK will persist the device token only within the

-Does Pushy depend on Google Mobile Services on Android?
+Does Pushy depend on Google Play Services on Android?

 No, the Pushy SDK for Android works on any Android 2.1+ device with Internet connectivity.

-Lots of apps utilize Pushy to add push notification support for Amazon Kindle, CyanogenMod, and other AOSP devices that lack the Google Mobile Services framework.
+Lots of apps utilize Pushy to add push notification support for Amazon Kindle, CyanogenMod, and other AOSP devices that lack the Google Play Services framework.

-If my app already uses GCM or FCM, how easy is it to migrate?
+If my Android app already uses GCM or FCM, how easy is it to migrate?

 What is the minimum Android SDK version supported by the Pushy SDK?

 Are there any limits on the number of requests that can be sent to your API?

 Yes, we currently limit the number of requests to